 With 18.1 million active seniors in the United States, according to the

 U.S. Census Bureau, they declare that number to grow to 26 million by 2015.
 The technologies provided at REI reflects well for this foreseen growth in aging consumers, these technologies will allow consumers to continue to stay fit far into the future and for the future aging consumers still to come.
+This is a unique perspective and challenging demographic for this organization to go after, but I can see the potential market is a great one.

 Another trend that concerns REI greatly is the one of getting all people large, small and all shapes and sizes to get fit.
 Although the REI consumer is foreseen as a fit individual there are those consumers out there wanting to beat the trend toward obesity.
 When Sally, CEO of REI was asked about this continued trend toward lack of exercising obesity she said:

 “We're trying to get a lot better at fitting all shapes and sizes.
 It's a huge challenge.
 When you bring in extended sizing, you have to either narrow your styles or throw something else out, because the store is finite in size.
 We have a lot more available online than we can fit into any store.”
-(RICHMAN)
+(RICHMAN) she explained that well.

 REI’s obvious concern with the well being of all its customers no matter who they are, only supports REI and how they don’t discriminate toward any environmental demographic.